Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/auto-known-bots-list.md

 ---
 title: Auto Known Bots List (by PapaBearDoes)
-description:
+description: Using this Extension you will be able to add known bots to a group, this does not ban them however it allows you to exclude them from 	`randomUser` type events.
 published: true
 date: 2022-07-24T06:08:19.518Z
 tags:
 editor: markdown
 dateCreated: 2022-05-18T01:11:33.869Z
 ---

-# Auto Known Bots List [(by PapaBearDoes)](https://www.twitch.tv/papabeardoes)
-Using this Extension you will be able to add known bots to a group, this does not ban them however it allows you to exclude them from 	`randomUser` type events.
-If you use the points System you can exclude this accounts from gaining points.

 ## Import Code
 ```